-Rule 83.
+- Rule 83.
 (1) A utility shall maintain records of the heating value of the gas it distributes.
-Heating value test records must be preserved for a minimum of 6 years.
-A utility shall utilize either the industry standards that are adopted by reference in R 460.2344(d) or other standards that are approved by the commission for heating value determination methods.

-(2) Heating value measuring equipment must be installed in suitably located testing stations.

-(3) The accuracy of all heating value measuring equipment and the method of making heating value tests must meet the industry standards that are adopted by reference in R 460.2344(d) or must otherwise be approved by the commission.
-Recording equipment must be tested, at a minimum, annually.

-(4) The utility shall determine the heating value of substitute natural gas and mixed gas at a minimum of twice a day and shall make the tests during the periods of the a.m. and p.m. peak demands.

-(5) The utility shall determine the heating value of gas at least once a month.
+Heating value test records shallmust be preserved for not less than aminimum of 6 years.
+A utility shall utilize either the industry standards that are adopted by reference in R 460.23424(d) or other standards that are approved by the commission for heating value determination methods. - (2) Heating value measuring equipment shallmust be installed in suitably located testing stations. - (3) The accuracy of all heating value measuring equipment and the method of making heating value tests shallmust meet the industry standards that are adopted by reference in R 460.23424(d) or shallmust otherwise be approved by the commission.
+Recording equipment shallmust be tested not less than, at a minimum, annually. - (4) The utility shall determine the heating value of substitute natural gas and mixed gas not less than a minimum of twice a day and shall make the tests during the periods of the a.m. and p.m. peak demands. - (5) The utility shall determine the heating value of gas at least once a month.
 A utility that sells gas subject to a thermal adjustment shall determine the heating value at least once a day.